Chapel Allerton Chapeltown

 Where would you rather live?

 We also love Chapeltown.
+There is not a chain shop insight the whole place is a thriving enterprise of local independents.
 As a child, my dad used to take me on a Sunday to the Jewish Bakery to get fresh bread and bagels.

 Later it was for the carnival and Reggae festival.
 Then as I got older I would go to the Blues clubs, Roots (also known as Cosmo’s or The Pheonix) and the West Indian Centre.
 Now I go to shop at Continental stores for the dried pulses, fresh herbs, spices and hard to find ingredients (they also sell a lot of hair extensions).
 I highly recommend the Dutch Pot, A1 Beauty on Newton Parade (OMG £2 to get my eyebrows threaded without appointment).
 There is also the Chapeltown Arts festival (not as big as the Chapel Allerton Arts festival which is not as big as the Chapeltown carnival).
 The photo at the top of the page is one we took at the Chapeltown Carnival in 2012.
 There is also the Northern School of Contemporary Dance, Leeds Media Centre, East Street Arts Union 105 studios and Bauman Lyons Architects.
 Every shop in Chapeltown is independent, and it has benefited recently from a large heritage grant .